TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: Saturday, 9 January 2021

+**Today's Progress**: Spent more time on Git and GitHub at Codecademy.
+Finished up Regular Expressions at FCC (though that topic bears a lot more study).

+**Thoughts**: Too many videos!
+I just don't like watching videos.
+I find it harder to focus on them than text or (particularly) exercises/challenges.

 ### Day 6: Friday, 8 Jannuary 2021

 **Today's Progress**: Studied Git, GitHub, and regular expessions.